vishnuabhi4/Data-Structure-JS/Array/exercise.md

 console.log(twoSum(nums, target)); //initiate code here

 ```
+### Map is a collection of keyed data items, just like an Object.
+But the main difference is that Map allows keys of any type.
 * new Map() – creates the map.
 * map.set(key, value) – stores the value by the key.
 * map.get(key) – returns the value by the key, undefined if key doesn’t exist in map.